Improving GAN Equilibrium by Raising Spatial Awareness: Introduction

 To investigate the source of the aforementioned disequilibrium, we analyze the behaviour of $D$ to figure out its advantage over $G$.
 With the help of GradCAM~\cite{gradcam} as a neural network interpretation tool, we visualize the intermediate feature maps produced by $D$.
 As shown in \cref{Fig:Hie}, given a target image, either real or generated, $D$ holds its own visual attention, even it is \textit{merely} learned from a bi-classification task (\textit{i.e.}, differentiating the real and fake domains).
 In other words, $D$ is aware of which flawed regions to pay attention to when making the real/fake decision.
 Such an attentive property eases its competition to $G$ because $D$ can simply focus on the regions that are poorly synthesized by $G$.
 On the contrary, to produce an image, $G$ takes a randomly sampled latent code as the input and has no explicit clue about which regions to focus on, let alone knowing the spatial preference of $D$.
 Due to such an information asymmetry, $G$ may omit some important cues picked by $D$ and hence get defeated in the two-player game.

-In this paper, we propose a training method, termed as \textbf{EqGAN}, to improve the equilibrium of GANs.
+In this paper, we propose a training method, termed as \textbf{EqGAN-SA}, to improve the \textbf{Eq}uilibrium of \textbf{GAN} through raising \textbf{S}patial \textbf{A}wareness.
 Concretely, we strive to lessen the information asymmetry between $G$ and $D$ by raising the \textit{spatial awareness} of $G$.
-We design a hierarchical heatmap sampling strategy to match the coarse-to-fine synthesis mechanism of $G$~\cite{stylegan, higan}.
+We design a hierarchical heatmap sampling strategy to match the coarse-to-fine synthesis mechanism~\cite{stylegan, higan}.
 The sampled multi-level heatmaps are integrated into the per-layer feature maps of $G$.
 Meanwhile, to make sure $G$ utilize the input heatmap adequately, we involve $D$ as a regularizer to spatially supervise the generation process, through aligning the spatial awareness of $G$ with the visual attention induced from $D$.

 We evaluate the proposed method on various datasets.
 As the orange lines shown in \cref{Fig:Logits_Cat}, we push the competition between $G$ and $D$ closer to the equilibrium compared to the baseline method~\cite{stylegan2}.
-Consequently, our EqGAN learns a distribution that is more identical to the real one, leading to a substantial improvement in the synthesis performance.
+Consequently, our EqGAN-SA learns a distribution that is more identical to the real one, leading to a substantial improvement in the synthesis performance.
 For example, with Fréchet Inception Distance (FID)~\cite{heusel2017gans} as the metric, we improve the baseline from $3.66$ to $2.96$ on FFHQ dataset~\cite{stylegan} under $256\times256$ resolution.
-In addition, we can achieve interactive editing over the output image by altering the spatial heatmaps fed into $G$, such as changing the pose of a cat or the location of a church tower.
+In addition, we can achieve interactive editing over the output image by altering the spatial heatmaps fed into $G$.